ZsoltHevesi/Voxel-RPG/README.md

 | Right Mouse Button + Left Mouse button | Shoot gun (only if equipped) |

 To equip items, click and drag an item into the correct slot (a "stop" icon will appear if an item can not be equipped in the slot you're hovering over)
+To complete the game, kill all enemies in Level 2.

 # How it works: